stowage/Joya/README.md

 			)
 ```

-last expression in a block is treated as a return statement.
+last expression in a block is treated as a return value.

 ### User Defined Functions